Take an Official State-Approved Hunter Safety Course

 Can I complete hunter education online in Iowa?

 Yes, Iowa accepts hunter education courses completed online through approved providers such as Recademics.
-Some courses may require a final in-person exam or field day to complete certification.
+Youth may require a final in-person exam or field day to complete certification.

 Resources and Official Links